buildplan/restic-backup-script/README.md

   - **Client-Side Encryption**: All data is encrypted on your server *before* being uploaded, ensuring zero-knowledge privacy from the storage provider.
   - **Deduplication & Compression**: Saves significant storage space by only storing unique data blocks and applying compression.
   - **Snapshot-Based Backups**: Creates point-in-time snapshots, allowing you to easily browse and restore files from any backup date.
-  - **Advanced Retention Policies**: Sophisticated rules to automatically keep daily, weekly, monthly, and yearly snapshots, replacing a simple recycle bin.
+  - **Advanced Retention Policies**: Sophisticated rules to automatically keep daily, weekly, monthly, and yearly snapshots.
   - **Unified Configuration**: All settings are managed in a single, easy-to-edit `restic-backup.conf` file.
   - **Notification Support**: Sends detailed success, warning, or failure notifications to ntfy and/or Discord.
   - **System Friendly**: Uses `nice` and `ionice` to minimize CPU and I/O impact during backups.
-  - **Multiple Operation Modes**: Supports standard backups, dry runs, integrity checks, and a safe, interactive restore mode with file browsing and confirmation.
+  - **Multiple Operation Modes**: Supports standard backups, dry runs, integrity checks, difference summaries, and a safe, interactive restore mode.
   - **Concurrency Control & Logging**: Prevents multiple instances from running simultaneously and handles its own log rotation.
   - **Pre-run Validation**: Performs checks for required commands and repository connectivity before execution.